Bogotá Travel Guide

 TRANSPORT FROM AIRPORT

-Grabbing a cab is easy and safe.
-You’ll find cabs on the first floor at exits 2, 3, 5 and 6.
+Grabbing a taxi is easy and safe.
+You’ll find taxis on the first floor at exits 2, 3, 5 and 6.
 Under the yellow cab signs is a line for the official cabs.
-The line is usually long but shrinks quickly.
+The line is usually long but it goes quickly.
 There is a “controller” in an orange vest who assigns cabs and can explain to you how it works.

 Price Indication

-• Sometimes cab drivers want to drive on the meter, but better to agree on a fixed price in advance, especially if you don’t know your way around Bogotá
+• Sometimes taxi drivers want to use the meter, but we recommend to agree on a fixed price in advance, especially if you don’t know your way around Bogotá

-The cab can also be reserved and paid for in the arrivals hall, at one of the counters, but grabbing a cab outside generally works fine and fast.
+• The taxi can also be reserved and paid for in the arrivals hall, at one of the counters

 Pre-paid private cab

-Have you already purchased online a pre-paid private cab booked online, the driver is often already waiting for you in the arrival hall.
-Especially if you arrive late, we think such a pre-paid cab is a fine option.
-The driver already knows where to go and you don’t lose any time.
+Booking a pre-paid private cab online, is also a good and very convenient option.
+The driver is often waiting for you in the arrival hall.
+Especially if you arrive late, we think such a pre-paid cab is a very good option.
+The driver already knows where to go, you already paid and you don’t lose any time.

 Shuttle service hotels